tkhq/frames/README.md

 ## Auth (via Email)
 This self-contained HTML page is meant to be used as either a standalone document or to be embedded as an iframe.

-This page is hosted at https://auth.turnkey.com/
+This page is also hosted at https://auth.turnkey.com/

 # Getting Started